NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 19.md

 When the soldiers crucified Jesus, they took his clothes and divided them into four parts, a part for each soldier.
 They also took the tunic, which was seamless, woven in one piece from the top.

 ###### 24
 So they said to one another, "Let's not tear it, but cast lots for it, to see who gets it."
-This happened that the Scripture might be fulfilled that says: <b class="quote">They divided my clothes among themselves, and they cast lots for my clothing.** This is what the soldiers did.Jesus's Provision for His Mother
+This happened that the Scripture might be fulfilled that says: [[Bibles/CSB/19 - Psalms/Ps 22#18|They divided my clothes among themselves, and they cast lots for my clothing.]]This is what the soldiers did.

+### Jesus's Provision for His Mother

 ###### 25
 Standing by the cross of Jesus were his mother, his mother's sister, Mary the wife of Clopas, and Mary Magdalene.